Key takeaways

 Which Colleges Accept a 1400 SAT Score?

 The SAT score of 1400 enables admission at prominent educational institutions such as the University of California system and the University of Florida and multiple schools in the Ivy League.
-The University of Michigan and the University of Virginia include 1400 SAT scores among the standardized tests used for admitting the middle 50% of their students.
+The University of Michigan and the University of Virginia report SAT ranges where a 1400 SAT score often falls within the middle 50 of admitted students.

 Here are two types of schools listed below to show students both target schools and reach schools.